What is the relation to the International Studies Program?

-First, you should join the program mailing list, which will allow you to keep up with all program events and announcements.
+First, you should contact the program via our webform, which will allow you to keep up with all program events and announcements.

 Next, you must schedule a meeting with the Program Administrator to start your Global Studies program student file.
-Finally, you’ll confirm your Global Studies major through your College adviser.
+Finally, you’ll declare your major via my.uchicago.edu and confirm your declaration with your College adviser.

 What kinds of opportunities count for the Global Studies research requirement?

 The research requirement can be fulfilled in many ways: certain study abroad programs, internships both domestic and international, and other opportunities.
 Ideally, the research activity will help you hone your academic knowledge with hands-on, out-of-classroom experience.
 You will work with the Program Administrator to decide what might best fit this requirement.